Mining and manufacturing

 Uranium

-Uranium mining ceased in January 2021 when the Ranger mine closed down, with all inventories sold by June 2022.
+Uranium mining ceased in January 2021 when the Ranger mine closed, with all inventories sold by June 2022.
 Rehabilitation of the Ranger mine is currently underway with an estimated cost of $2.4 billion.
-In February 2025, the Commonwealth approved the mine closure plan for the Ranger mine.
-Mine rehabilitation will be an ongoing source of activity in the Territory for decades as several mines are nearing the end of their operating lives.
+Significant rehabilitation works are also underway at Rum Jungle.

 Other minerals